 This has nothing at all to do with being superior over others in worship or in life.
 That is mere self-indulgence.
 But wherever humanity is enhanced, good is done, prejudices overcome, relationships restored, barriers broken down; there a spirit of holiness can be found.
 It is as if we are in tune with the unifying heartbeat of the Universe; its breath lives in our breath.
 We are brought closer to the more excellent ways of love and peace.
 We can find both a personal and communal healing as this spirit of holiness fills the gaps and divisions between and within us.
 According to the Christian story, it’s all down to us now.
 So we had better get on with it!

 On this page you'll find details of how to purchase my book 'The Apostate's Creed'.
 PLUS a link to a page that explains why I am not 'a Christian' and another which sums up my approach to the Way of Jesus.
+Is there another way to engage with the Jesus story that doesn't require you to take it all literally or sign up to the religion that bears his name?

 Make a loan.
 Change a life.